Kick-Off Keynote (November 7th)

 Prior to working with J&J, Jennifer spent 17 years in biotech venture capital as Venture Partner at UK-based Nomura Phase4 Ventures and an Investment Director with Rothschild Asset Management covering North American and Canada respectively.
 She has also been an advisor to early and late-stage companies, venture funds and pension funds giving financing, business development and M&A advice.
 Jennifer has an MSc and a PhD in Experimental Pathology/Lipid Metabolism from the University of British Columbia and a BSc from the University of Guelph.

-Gerry Lacroix (BioInnovation Challenge Judge)
+Gerry Lacroix, CPA, CA (BioInnovation Challenge Judge)

 Jeremie Saunders (BIC Junior Host)